wikczerski/whaletui/docs/docs/concepts/networks.md

 ### Keyboard Shortcuts

 - `:networks` - Switch to Networks view
-- `c` - Create new network (TBD - may not be implemented yet)
-- `i` - Inspect network details (TBD - may not be implemented yet)
-- `r` - Remove network (TBD - may not be implemented yet)
 - `Enter` - View network details

-> **Note**: Some features marked as TBD (To Be Determined) may not be fully implemented in the current version of WhaleTUI.
-Check the latest release notes for current feature availability.
+- `i` - Inspect network details
+- `ESC` - Close modal or go back

+> **Note**: Network management in WhaleTUI currently focuses on viewing and inspecting networks.
+For creating, modifying, and removing networks, use the Docker CLI directly.

-### Context Menus
+### Available Actions

 Use keyboard shortcuts and navigation for quick access to:
-- Network inspection
+- Network inspection and details
+- Viewing network information
-- Container management
+- Container management (via Docker CLI)
-- Configuration editing
-- Removal options

 ## Next Steps